AyobamiAdebesin/Menjar/README.md

 # Menjar
-> A Seamless Food Delivery web App.
+> Menjar is a seamless food delivery web application.
-We are solving the problem of people having access to local dishes from different cultures.
 This app will help users place orders or book reservations for local dishes.
 It will allow users to have access to dishes from other cultures and denominations.

 ## Table of contents